 These new rights have the potential to improve how our digital products and services work.
 If you want to explore them with us, get in touch.

-Seeing who accesses our data, and what for
+Seeing who accesses data about you, and what for

 Balancing privacy and value

-What happens to our data after we die
+What happens to data about us after we die

 Respecting privacy when collecting data